BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Related Works

-\textbf{Bimanual Robotic Manipulation} often focuses on graspable skills, such as cloth-folding \cite{colome2018dimensionality}, bagging \cite{bahety2023bag}, handover \cite{li2023efficient}, untwisting \cite{lin2024twisting} and dressing \cite{zhu2024you}.
-For general bimanual manipulation, typical research \cite{mirrazavi2016coordinated, krebs2022bimanual, zhaodual2023afford} tends to explicitly classify them into uncoordinated and coordinated according to task characteristics.
+Most bimanual robotic manipulation studies often focus on graspable skills, such as cloth-folding \cite{colome2018dimensionality}, rearrangement \cite{hartmann2022long}, bagging \cite{bahety2023bag}, handover \cite{li2023efficient}, untwisting \cite{lin2024twisting}, dressing \cite{zhu2024you} and large behavior models \cite{barreiros2026careful}.
+For general bimanual manipulation, typical research \cite{mirrazavi2016coordinated, krebs2022bimanual, zhaodual2023afford, zhou2025vlbiman} tends to explicitly classify them into uncoordinated and coordinated according to task characteristics.
 Most recently, the ALOHA series \cite{zhao2023learning, fu2024mobile, zhao2024aloha} have revolutionized bimanual manipulation by dexterous teleoperating and upgrading low-cost hardwares of real-world robots.
-These similar works \cite{team2024octo, kim2024openvla, liu2025rdt} implicitly train an end-to-end Vision-Language-Action (VLA) model using massive and diverse teleoperated data, expecting to get generalized robotic models.
+These similar works \cite{team2024octo, kim2024openvla, liu2025rdt, barreiros2026careful} implicitly train an end-to-end Vision-Language-Action (VLA) model using massive and diverse teleoperated data, expecting to get generalized robotic models.
 Instead of focusing on grasp-centric bimanual tasks, only a few studies address the dual-arm non-prehensile problem.
-For example, \citep{liu2022robot} targets a cooking scenario using the stir-fry skill. \citep{wu2024wild} employs a hybrid dual-arm setup combining a gripper and a suction cup to handle shelf-based object picking. \citep{yamada2025combo} introduces a master-slave coordination scheme to accomplish constrained grasping.
-Other works address relatively constrained tasks such as bimanual ball lifting \cite{grotz2024peract2, lu2025anybimanual, liu2025d}.
-However, these approaches either focus on task-specific behaviors or rely on mixed hardware settings, and \textit{do not aim to study bimanual non-prehensile skills methodically}.
+For example, \cite{liu2022robot} targets a cooking scenario using the stir-fry skill. \cite{wu2025wild} employs a hybrid dual-arm combining a gripper and a suction cup to handle shelf-based object picking. \cite{yamada2025combo} introduces a master-slave coordination scheme to accomplish constrained grasping.
+Other works address constrained tasks such as bimanual ball lifting \cite{grotz2024peract2, lu2025anybimanual, liu2025d}.
+However, these approaches either focus on task-specific behaviors or rely on mixed hardware, and \textit{do not aim to study bimanual non-prehensile skills methodically}.
 Moreover, the non-prehensile manipulation demands fine-grained interaction control that is difficult to achieve with ordinary dual-arm teleoperation systems—particularly those lacking force or tactile feedback \cite{zhao2023learning}.
 As a result, collecting high-quality demonstrations for contact-intensive non-prehensile behaviors becomes impractical, which in turn hinders the scalability of data-driven imitation learning \cite{chi2023diffusion, black2025pi0}.
-In contrast, our work proposes a unified and scalable framework for learning generalizable bimanual non-prehensile skills from videos, without requiring laborious teleoperation, or deliberate hardware modifications.
+In contrast, we propose a unified and scalable framework for learning generalizable bimanual non-prehensile skills from videos, without requiring laborious teleoperation, or deliberate hardware modifications.